JunLongling/tp/docs/DeveloperGuide.md

 ### Planned Enhancements

-1. The current phone number validation ensures numbers must be at least 3 digits long and consist of digits (0 to 9).
+1. The current phone number validation ensures numbers must be at least 3 digits long (accommodating emergency numbers) and consist of digits (0 to 9).
 While spaces and dashes are allowed, only 1 space or hyphen is allowed between each digit.
 This supports common formats like `9143 9032`, `872-233-8554`, and `987223414`.
-    We plan to enhance the phone validation while keeping the existing formatting rules.
-A **maximum length of 15 digits** will be enforced (excluding formatting characters) to prevent unrealistic entries.
-Additionally, we will extend the allowed characters to include international symbols such as `+` and parentheses `( )` to support global phone number formats.
-The current single space/hyphen rule will be maintained and applied to the new symbols.
-This will improve the application's flexibility while preventing erroneous data entry, accommodating international formats like `+1 (234) 567-8901` and `+65 8723-3385`.
+    We plan to enhance the phone validation by enforcing a minimum of 7 digits and maximum of 15 digits (excluding formatting characters) to match real-world phone numbers.
+Additionally, we will extend the allowed characters to include international symbols such as + and parentheses ( ) to support global phone number formats.
+The plus sign must only appear at the start, and parentheses must come in matching pairs around area codes.
+The current single space/hyphen rule will be maintained across all number segments.
+This will improve the application's flexibility while preventing erroneous data entry, accommodating formats like `+1 (234) 567-8901`, `+44 20 7123 4567`, and `+65 6789-0123`.

 ### Glossary